misasa/tepra/README.md

 The program works as label-print server.
 When the program is launched without argument, it runs as web server.

+See [gem package -- orochi-for-medusa](https://github.com/misasa/orochi-for-medusa) that refers to this package.
+See [gem package -- godigo](https://github.com/misasa/godigo) that refers to this package.
+See [gem package -- sisyphus-for-medusa](https://github.com/misasa/sisyphus-for-medusa) that refers to this package.

 # Dependency

 ## [King Jim SPC](http://www.kingjim.co.jp/support/tepra/software "follow instruction")